 Campus COVID-19 Plan

-Cal State LA has implemented a fully virtual curriculum for fall 2020 that is innovative, engaging, and comprehensive.
-Campus leadership is collaborating closely with public health officials to safeguard the health and safety of our students, faculty, staff, and local communities as we confront the changing dynamics of the COVID-19 crisis.
+Cal State LA will continue offering a curriculum that is nearly entirely virtual during spring 2021.
+University leadership is collaborating closely with public health officials to safeguard the health and safety of our students, faculty, staff, and local communities as we continue to confront the evolving dynamics of the COVID-19 crisis.

-Campus leadership is preparing on multiple fronts and is coordinating efforts with internal stakeholders and the Los Angeles County Department of Public Health (County Public Health) and the California Department of Public Health (State Public Health) to manage campus density levels and mitigate health risks in the months ahead, per the guidance and protocols of both agencies.
-Senior administrators have participated in regular teleconferences with medical experts from County Public Health to provide input and receive guidance for campus operations during fall 2020.
-The vast majority of staff will continue to telework remotely until we have reached a point at which the health and safety of a more fully populated campus can be assured.
-For the small number of employees required to maintain core campus operations, the Cal State LA Risk Management and Environmental Health and Safety (RMEHS) Office is working with all divisions to follow the guidance of public health officials.
-This includes maintaining hand sanitizing stations, rearranging furniture and work areas to provide adequate physical distancing, frequently cleaning restrooms and high-touch areas, installing plexiglass protective coverings in areas where employees may interact with the public, and providing face coverings and other personal protective equipment (PPE) such as masks, face shields, and gloves.
+University leadership is engaged in multiple areas and is coordinating efforts with internal stakeholders and the Los Angeles County Department of Public Health (County Public Health) and the California Department of Public Health (State Public Health) to manage campus density levels and mitigate health risks in the spring semester, per the guidance and protocols of both agencies.
+Senior University administrators have participated in regular teleconferences with Dr. Barbara Ferrer, director of the Los Angeles County Department of Public Health, and the agency’s top medical experts, including Dr. Robert Gilchick, chief of the Child and Adolescent Health Section, to receive guidance regarding campus operations and safeguarding the Cal State LA community.
+The vast majority of staff will continue to telework remotely until such time that the health and safety of a more fully populated campus can be assured.
+For the small number of employees required to maintain core campus operations, the Cal State LA Office of Risk Management and Environmental Health and Safety (RMEHS) is working with all divisions to follow the guidance of state and local public health officials.
+These measures include maintaining hand sanitizing stations, conducting health self-screenings, rearranging furniture and work areas to provide adequate physical distancing, frequently cleaning restrooms and high-touch areas, installing plexiglass protective coverings in areas where employees may interact with the public, and providing face coverings and other personal protective equipment (PPE) such as masks, face shields, and gloves.
+A small number of students—fewer than 2% of all registered students—will occasionally meet individually and in small groups for on-campus instructional components.
+Participants will adhere to public health protocols and guidance to protect students, faculty, and staff.

-Academic Affairs, Student Life, and Information Technology Services staff have developed plans to continue providing laptops and Wi-Fi hotspots to students who lack computer technology or reliable internet access.
-Limited on-campus housing will be provided to students and dining services will be offered in a manner that ensures strict adherence to risk mitigation protocols outlined by public health officials.
+Academic Affairs, Student Life, and Information Technology Services staff have continued to provide laptops and Wi-Fi hotspots to students who lack computer technology or reliable internet access.
+Limited on-campus housing will continue to be provided to students in spring 2021, and dining services will be offered in a manner that ensures strict adherence to risk mitigation protocols outlined by public health officials.
 On-campus housing consists of apartment-style units that allow students to be placed individually in units.
 Units will be set aside in the event that students and faculty need to be quarantined after testing positive for COVID-19.
 To minimize interaction between students and dining service staff and maintain physical distancing, all meals will be pre-packaged for pickup.
 All common areas in campus housing such as the dining area, break room, recreation room, and basketball courts will be closed.
-The California Collegiate Athletic Association (CCAA) has suspended competition for fall 2020.
-Cal State LA Intercollegiate Athletics does not plan to open facilities or permit student-athletes to return to campus during fall 2020.
+The California Collegiate Athletic Association (CCAA) suspended competition for spring 2021.
+Cal State LA Intercollegiate Athletics does not plan to open facilities or permit student-athletes to return to campus during spring 2021.

 Employees unable to return to campus when directed will contact Human Resources Management (HRM) to determine next steps.
 Employees who are 65 or older, or who have underlying medical conditions or compromised immune systems, will be allowed to continue working remotely.
 Nearly all students will be enrolled in virtual classes.
 Staff in the divisions of Academic Affairs, Student Life, and Information Technology Services have developed plans to continue providing laptops and Wi-Fi hotspots to students who lack computer technology or reliable internet access.

-Cal State LA has established a COVID-19 Compliance Task Force to oversee the establishment and enforcement of safety protocols and ensure that employees and students receive information about coronavirus.
-The task force is creating a campus-specific prevention plan and will regularly evaluate adherence to the plan, as outlined by State Public Health.
-The task force has designated a liaison to work with health officials in the event of an outbreak on campus.
+Pursuant to the Protocols for Institutes of Higher Education by the Los Angeles County Department of Public Health, Cal State LA staff are overseeing the establishment, compliance, and enforcement of safety protocols and ensuring that employees and students receive information about coronavirus.
+These staff members are creating a campus-specific prevention plan and will regularly evaluate adherence to the plan, as outlined by State Public Health.
+A liaison has been designated to work with health officials in the event of an outbreak on campus.
 Students in University housing have been instructed to carry out self-screenings.
 Should three or more cases of coronavirus be identified on campus within a 14-day span, Cal State LA will follow the state and county protocols and document the cases and notify county health officials.
-The University plans to recommend immunization against influenza for students and employees.
+The University has communicated to students and employees about the importance of immunization against influenza.
+Cal State LA is in the process of procuring rapid testing kits for use by the Student Health Center.

 If COVID-19 progression lessens and we are able to open the dining facility for limited use, sections for seating will be designated per distancing recommendations of state and local authorities.
 When this occurs, cleaning and sanitizing of surfaces will be performed before, during, and after each meal period.
 Appropriate procedures to provide plates and utensils will be reinstituted when self-service is deemed safe.
 Hand sanitizing stations are currently available and will aid in customers cleaning their hands during meal periods.
 The dish return will need to be fully operational and staff must wear gloves while handling used plates, cups, utensils, etc., which will need to be washed appropriately in hot water through the dish machine.
 If these conditions cannot be met, disposables will be used and trash collected throughout the meal periods, avoiding overfilling of trash receptacles.

-The California Collegiate Athletic Association (CCAA) has suspended competition for fall 2020.
-Cal State LA Intercollegiate Athletics (Athletics) will not open facilities or allow for student-athletes to return to campus during fall 2020.
+The California Collegiate Athletic Association (CCAA) suspended competition for spring 2021.
+Cal State LA Intercollegiate Athletics (Athletics) will not open facilities or allow for student-athletes to return to campus during spring 2021.
 Our plan for Athletics will be reviewed and modified if the changing dynamics of the COVID-19 crisis result in revised guidance from state and local public health officials and the CCAA.

 Nida Niravanh - Campus COVID-19 Coordinator